adambard/learnxinyminutes-docs/java.html.markdown

 // Import ArrayList class inside of the java.util package import java.util.ArrayList;
-// Import all classes inside of java.lang package import java.security.*;
+// Import all classes inside of java.security package import java.security.*;

 // Each .java file contains one public class, with the same name as the file.